AdamWhitehurst/concentration-card-game/README.md

 ### **The Concentration Game** -  ___It's simple.
 Match two cards, get a point.___

-This project demonstrates using the wonderful [Deck of Cards API](https://deckofcardsapi.com/) to create a card matching game.
+This matching game is made possible with the wonderful [Deck of Cards API](https://deckofcardsapi.com/).
 When you press "New Game," the API creates a new deck of only the Hearts and Spades suits, while the game logic will pull, shuffle then pull again that deck from the API, creating a deck of 52 cards, 26 pairs.

 This project is made with three ingredients: